HBevilacqua/Pi-crossbar/README.md

 ```
 solution:<br>
 <br>
-The name of the realm in cat/home/pi/workspace/crossbarioexample/.crossbar/config.json<br>
+The name of the realm in crossbar_demo/.crossbar/config.json<br>
-must be the same in backend.py and frontend.py (here it is "realm1").<br>
+must be the same in the backend.py and frontend.py files (here it is "realm1").<br>

 ```py
 if __name__ == '__main__':